mq12001/data-science-S2023/challenges/c04-gapminder-assignment.md

 - There’s a crazy outlier in Asia making it impossible to read any relevant information from the graph.
-- After that outlier is removed, it’s clear that Oceania has both the most consistent and the highest GDP per capita
+- After adding a scale of log10, it’s clear that Oceania has both the most consistent and the highest GDP per capita
   - The consistency is likely due to the drastically fewer number of countries located in Oceania